sanyasingh0721/Backendtask/README.md

-2. Installing Dependencies & Running the Program Install Dependencies
+\n 2.
+Installing Dependencies & Running the Program Install Dependencies
 Use Poetry to install all required packages: